Xyrmovich/Crown-shop/documentation/SRS.md

 ### 2.3 User Characteristics

 The user will be able explore which shop provides without signing in and will be able to add products to cards and then buy them after singing in.
-If user doesn't have an account yet, it's possible create an new user account on "Sign In and Sign Up page"
+If user doesn't have an account yet, it's possible create an new user account on "Sign In and Sign Up page".
+Crown-shop targeted to users, who interested in updating their wardrobe.

 ### 2.4 Assumptions and Dependencies

-Web-application ***Crown-Shop*** can't functional properly without Internet connection
+Web-application [***Crown-shop***](https://github.com/daniil-kh/crwn-clothing) can't functional properly without Internet connection

 ---